 Using either method here you’ll have perfect corn on the cob in about 10 minutes flat!

 - This is how to cook fresh corn 4 other ways too.
-Roasted corn on the smoker is fun too, try them all y’all! 😉
+Roasted corn on the smoker is fun too with melted butter and salt on the top.
+Try them all y’all! 😉

 Can you cook frozen corn in air fryer?